team-telnyx/telnyx-go/README.md

 <!-- x-release-please-end -->

-The Telnyx Go library provides convenient access to the Telnyx REST API from applications written in Go.
+The official Telnyx Go SDK — providing APIs for Voice, SMS, MMS, WhatsApp, Fax, SIP Trunking, Wireless IoT, Call Control, Number Management, and more.
+Build global communications applications on Telnyx’s private, carrier-grade network with simple Go bindings to the Telnyx REST API.

 It is generated with [Stainless](https://www.stainless.com/).